 In my job market paper, I study how private equity leveraged buyouts impact workers, using confidential U.S. Census data from 1995 to 2022.
 I distinguish resource rechanneling, in which organizations shunt resources toward owners at the expense of workers, from managerial upgrading, in which organizations improve operations in a way that magnifies the earnings of higher-educated workers.
 Linking corporate control and business sustainability, I argue that we must understand the structure of acquired organizations to explain how owners impact workers.

-In the summer of 2022, I began a two-year postdoctoral fellowship at the MIT Sloan School of Management in the Work & Organization Studies group.
-I am continuing my work with Professor Nathan Wilmers on research funded by the Urban Institute WorkRise program and the MIT Work of the Future Initiative.
-I completed a PhD in Sociology with an MA in Statistics at the University of Michigan in the summer of 2022.
+I completed a PhD in Sociology with an MA in Statistics at the University of Michigan in August 2022.
+I then began a two-year postdoctoral fellowship at the MIT Sloan School of Management in the Work & Organization Studies group, continuing my work with Professor Nathan Wilmers on research funded by the Urban Institute WorkRise program and the MIT Work of the Future Initiative.
+I am on the academic job market to start in fall 2024.